-- 40. In the view of the SRSG, UNMIK was faced with a very similar situation in Kosovo as the one in Bosnia in the aftermath of that conflict.
-The SRSG states that thousands of people were displaced or went missing.
-Many of the persons who went missing were abducted, killed, and buried in unmarked graves inside or outside Kosovo, which made it very difficult locating and recovering their mortal remains. - 41.
-In June 2002, UNMIK created the OMPF with the mandate to determine the fate of the missing; however its work was faced with many challenges at the beginning of the operations, due to the work previously done mostly by actors independent from UNMIK.
+- 65. In June 2002, UNMIK created the OMPF with the mandate to determine the fate of the missing; however its work was faced with many challenges at the beginning of the operations, due to the work previously done mostly by actors independent from UNMIK.
 In particular, the SRSG states that the collection of evidence of war crimes began with the arrival of NATO in 1999 with independent teams from several countries operating under the loose coordination of the ICTY.
 A lack of standard operating procedures or centralisation led to problems with the evidence gathered in this phase.
 In 2000, the ICTY launched a large, centralised forensic operation, based at the Rahovec/Orahovac mortuary, with standard operating procedures for all forensic teams except the British one, which operated independently out of Prishtinë/Priština.
 The SRSG states that, in the effort to demonstrate that crimes were systematic and widespread, the ICTY teams conducted autopsies on as many bodies as possible, carrying out little or no identification work; moreover, unidentified bodies exhumed in 1999 were reburied in locations still unknown to the OMPF.
 After the ICTY closed their operation in 2000, the UNMIK Police MPU continued small-scale investigations on missing persons "ex-officio, without any broader prosecutorial strategy".
 As a consequence, a large amount of unstructured information was collected.
 The SRSG states that, taking into account the difficulties described above, "the process of dealing effectively with disappearances and other serious violations of international humanitarian law has been understandably incremental" in Kosovo as it is reflected in the Palić case referred to above.
-The SRSG concludes that the work of the OMPF contributed greatly to determining the whereabouts and fate of the missing from the Kosovo conflict; however it was not possible to locate all the missing within the timeframe and resources available at that time. - 42.
+The SRSG concludes that the work of the OMPF contributed greatly to determining the whereabouts and fate of the missing from the Kosovo conflict; however it was not possible to locate all the missing within the timeframe and resources available at that time. - 66.
 The SRSG further argues that fundamental to conducting effective investigations is a professional, well trained and well-resourced police force and that such a force did not exist in Kosovo in the aftermath of the conflict.
 In the policing vacuum following the end of the conflict, UNMIK had to build a new Kosovo Police Service from scratch, a long and challenging task which, according to the SRSG, is still in progress.
 The SRSG also states that UNMIK Police faced numerous challenges in exercising law enforcement functions gradually transferred to it by KFOR in 1999-2000.
 In this regard, he refers to the UNMIK Police Annual Report of 2000 describing the situation as follows:

-"UNMIK Police had to deal with the aftermath of war with dead bodies and the looted and burnt houses.
-Ethnic violence flared through illegal evictions, forcible takeover of properties, the burning of houses and physical violence against communities all over Kosovo.
+"UNMIK Police had to deal with the aftermath of war, with dead bodies and looted and burnt houses.
+Ethnic violence flared through illegal evictions, forcible takeovers of properties, the burning of houses and physical violence against communities all over Kosovo.
 Tempers and tensions were running high amongst all ethnic groups, exacerbated by reports of missing and dead persons.
 It became imperative for UNMIK Police to establish order and to quickly construct a framework to register and investigate crimes.

 All of this had to be done with limited physical and human resources.
 Being the first executive mission in the history of the UN, the concept, planning and implementation was being developed on the ground.
-With 20 different contributory nationalities at the beginning, it was very challenging task for police managers to establish common practices for optimum results in a high-risk environment."
+With 20 different contributory nationalities at the